Graph Unlearning

-In this paper, we propose \sysname, an efficient unlearning method to achieve high unlearning efficiency and keep high model utility in GNNs.
-Concretely, we first identify two common types of machine unlearning requests in the context of GNN models, namely node unlearning and edge unlearning.
+\mypara{Our Contributions} In this paper, we propose \sysname, an efficient unlearning framework to achieve high unlearning efficiency and reserve high model utility in GNNs.
+Concretely, we first identify two common types of machine unlearning requests in the context of GNNs, namely \emph{node unlearning} and \emph{edge unlearning}.
 We then propose a general pipeline for machine unlearning in GNN models.

-In order to permit efficient retraining while keeping the structural information of the graph, we propose two graph partition strategies.
-Our first strategy focuses on the graph structural information and tries to preserve it as much as possible by relying on community detection.
-Our second strategy considers both the graph structural information and the node features information.
+To permit efficient retraining while keeping the structural information of the graph, we propose two graph partition strategies.
+The first strategy focuses on the graph structural information and tries to preserve it to the greatest extent by relying on community detection.
+Our second strategy takes both graph structural and node feature information into consideration.
 In order to keep both pieces of information, we transform the node features and graph structure into embedding vectors that we then cluster into different shards.
-However, a graph partitioned by traditional community detection and clustering methods might lead to highly unbalanced shard sizes due to the structural properties of real-world graphs~\cite{ZN15, GN02}.
+However, a graph partitioned by traditional community detection\cite{ZN15,RB08,RAK07,WZ08} and clustering methods might lead to highly unbalanced shard sizes due to the structural properties of real-world graphs~\cite{ZN15, GN02}.
 In such case, many (if not most) of the revoked samples would belong to the largest shard whose retraining time would be substantial and the unlearning process would then become highly inefficient.
-In order to avoid this situation, we propose a general principle for balancing the shards resulting from the graph partition and instantiate it with two novel balanced graph partition algorithms.
+We propose a general principle for balancing the shards resulting from the graph partition and instantiating it with two novel balanced graph partition algorithms to avoid this situation.
 In addition, considering that the different shard models do not uniformly contribute to the final prediction, we further propose a learning-based aggregation method that optimizes the importance score of the shard models to eventually improve the global model utility.